-The power-on reset (POR) state is the point at which the supply voltage rises above the power-on reset threshold, generating an internal reset.
+An internal power-on reset (POR) occurs when the supply voltage transitions above the power-on reset threshold.
 Each of the registers contains a defined value upon POR and this data remains there until any of the following occurs:

-- The first conversion is completed, causing the Conversion Result Register and various status registers to be updated internally. - The master writes a different data word to any of the writeable registers. - The ADC is powered down.
+- The first conversion is completed, causing the Conversion Result and Status registers to be updated. - A different data word is written to a writable register. - The ADC is powered down.

-When resetting the device, it is crutial that the $V_A$ supply be lowered to a maximum of 200mV before the supply is raised again to power-up the device.
-Dropping the supply to within 200mV of GND during a reset will ensure the ADC performs as specified.
+The internal registers will lose their contents if the supply voltage goes below 2.4V.
+Should this happen, it is important that the V_A supply be lowered to a maximum of 200mV before the supply is raised again to properly reset the device and ensure that the ADC performs as specified.